-Highlights Description Transformer Assessment was undertaken R 2 000 000 was allocated to Prince Albert for Network upgrade Electricity Master plan Funding was procured from Province to draft said plan. drafting of the plan is underway and will be tabled to Counc 1 July 2017.
+Highlights Description Transformer Assessment was undertaken R 2 000 000 was allocated to Prince Albert for Network upgrade Electricity Master plan Funding was procured from Province to draft the said plan.
+The drafting of the plan is underway and will be tabled to Council by 1 July 2017.
 Smart Metering Pilot Project in final stages Service provider negotiated funding for pilot project.
-Data is currently collected through the system, which will be used to assess smart metering and to plan accordingly Electricity Meter Audit All meters were audited, sealed and captured on a database Electricity losses reduced Electricity losses was curbed to 12.44%
+Data is currently collected through the system, which will be used to assess smart metering and to plan accordingly Electricity Meter Audit All meters were audited, sealed and captured on a database Electricity losses reduced Electricity losses was curbed to 13%